syncfusion-content/uwp-docs/uwp/SfPivotChart/Common/Chart-Types.md

 ![](Chart-Types_images/fastColumnBitmap.png)

-### Fast Line Chart
+### Fast line chart

-The fast line chart is a special kind of line chart that can render a huge collection data points and it is rendered using polyline segment.
+The fast line chart is a special kind of line chart that renders a huge collection of data points using the polyline segment.

-The following code snippet shows how to select a fast line chart.
+The following code snippet shows how to select a fast line chart:

 {% tabs %}